kif-ev/akplanning/README.md

     ProxyPass / uwsgi://127.0.0.1:3035/
     ```

-    or create a new config (.conf) file (similar to ``apache-akplanning.conf``) replacing $SUBDOMAIN with the subdomain the system should be available under, and $MAILADDRESS with the e-mail address of your administrator.
+    or create a new config (.conf) file (similar to ``apache-akplanning.conf``) replacing $SUBDOMAIN with the subdomain the system should be available under, and $MAILADDRESS with the e-mail address of your administrator and $PATHTO with the appropriate paths.
 Copy or symlink it to ``/etc/apache2/sites-available``.
 Then symlink it to ``sites-enabled`` e.g. by using ``ln -s /etc/apache2/sites-available/akplanning.conf /etc/apache2/sites-enabled/akplanning.conf``.
 1. restart Apache ``sudo systemctl restart apache2.service``
 1. create a dedicated user, e.g. ``adduser django``
 1. transfer ownership of the folder to the new user ``chown -R django:django /srv/WannaDB``